Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

-\begin{itemize} \item \textsf{Edgeless-SAGE} consistently outperforms other models regardless of downstream tasks.
-Such a gain is possible due to the concatenation operation of the UPDATE function in (\ref{graphsageupdate}), which enables the GraphSAGE model to elaborately assign different weights to the aggregated messages from neighbors via the constructed $k$NNG and latent information of each node itself, unlike other models with the mean/sum aggregator~\cite{zhu2020h2gcn}. \item For other two models, one does not always dominate another. \textsf{Edgeless-GCN} performs better than \textsf{Edgeless-GIN} in terms of link prediction and community detection while an opposite trend occurs for node classification. \end{itemize} From these findings, we use \textsf{Edgeless-SAGE} in our subsequent experiments unless otherwise stated.
+\textsf{Edgeless-SAGE} consistently outperforms other models regardless of downstream tasks.
+Such a gain is possible due to the concatenation operation of the UPDATE function, which enables the GraphSAGE model to elaborately assign different weights to the aggregated messages from neighbors, unlike other models with the mean/sum aggregator~\cite{zhu2020h2gcn}.
+For other two models, one does not always dominate another. \textsf{Edgeless-GCN} performs better than \textsf{Edgeless-GIN} in terms of link prediction and community detection while an opposite trend occurs for node classification.